 Conquering the biggest data challenge for Rituals

 Rituals was launched in 2000 and has grown into a must-have Home & Body cosmetics brand over the years.
 The goal of its campaign stems from their ambition for continuous growth: increasing revenue in its primary markets, namely the Netherlands and Germany, all the while growing in all other countries where Rituals resides (Europe and the United States).
 How?
-By improving their organic findability.
+By partnering with Dept and improving their organic findability.

 Duplicate pages: a true conversion killer

 Each country has its own Rituals website, which is needed in order to ship the products to various countries.
 As a result, there are no less than 22 duplicates of the English website alone!
 It’s not great in terms of your SEO when you consider the large amount of duplicate content, significant fragmentation in authority and waste of crawl budget with more than one million pages.
 To give you an example, this is what happened in practice: people in France that used French search terms in their search ended up on a French website of Luxembourg.
 Due to duplicate content and incorrect hreflang tags which resulted in the wrong indexation.
 As a Frenchman, it wasn’t possible to check out on Luxembourg’s website version.
 In addition, if you switched countries on the website, the content of your cart wouldn’t automatically switch to the website version of the domestic country.
 And you end with an empty shopping cart: a true conversion killer.